50% Lighter Than Aluminum: New Type of Polymers to Replace Metals Created at KBSU

 Materials can operate in temperature conditions from -100 to +300 °C

 Scientists from the Kabardino-Balkarian State University named after H.M.
-Berbekov (KBSU), together with other Russian researchers, have developed environmentally friendly polymer materials that can fully replace metals in medicine, aviation, automotive industry, and other industries.
+Berbekov (KBSU), together with other Russian researchers, have developed environmentally friendly polymer materials that can fully replace metals in medicine, aviation, automotive engineering, and other industries.
 This was reported in the press service of the university.

 Modern industry is actively looking for ways to reduce the weight of metal structures without losing strength.
 Existing polymers often fall short of metals in terms of heat resistance and mechanical strength.
 This limits their application.